EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.search_conj_sm

-Celestial conjunctions on the between moving and stationary objects Package: celestial.SolarSys Description: Search for conjunctions on the celestial sphere between a list of stationary points and a moving object given the
+Celestial conjunctions on the between moving and stationary objects Package: celestial.SolarSys Description: Search for conjunctions on the celestial sphere between a list of stationary points and a moving object given the coordinates of the moving object as a function of time.